-What is the difference between a mortgage broker and a loan officer?
-Are you better off working with one rather than the other?
+Is there a difference between a mortgage broker and a loan officer?
+For example, when getting a home loan, is working with one better than working with the other?

 A mortgage broker is typically an individual who works for a mortgage brokerage firm.
-He/she acts as the “middleman” between the borrower and the ultimate lender.
-A mortgage brokerage firm will have relationships with many different lenders which allows them to “shop” your loan and find the lender that offers the best rate or mortgage program to suit your needs.
-The mortgage broker will submit your application to the lender, which may be a bank, credit union, trust company or a private investor, and he/she will work with that lender to close the loan.
-Many people assume that because a mortgage broker is a “middleman” that their fees will be higher.
-This is not necessarily the case, but regardless of who you work with, make sure that you get an estimate of their fees, along with their rate quote to make sure that there are no surprises.
+They act as a “middleman” between the borrower and the lender.
+A mortgage brokerage firm will have relationships with many lenders, allowing them to “shop” your loan and find the lender with the best rate or mortgage program to suit your needs.
+The mortgage broker will submit your application to the lender, which may be a bank, credit union, trust company, or private investor, and they will work with that lender to close the loan.

 A mortgage broker can save borrowers time during the application process and potentially money over the loan’s life.
 In addition, some lenders work privately with mortgage brokers, giving borrowers access to loans that would otherwise not be available.

 Loan officers work for mortgage lenders, helping to explain the options mortgage lenders have available.
 Loan officers have excellent knowledge of lending products, industry rules, regulations, and the documentation borrowers need to obtain a loan.